Promo code SPRING2022 will be automatically applied at checkout!

 A diagnosis of metabolic syndrome occurs when you have three or more of these health conditions.
 Understanding what metabolic syndrome is and how to avoid it can be paramount to your overall health.

-In this article, we’ll delve into the causes of metabolic syndrome, signs and symptoms to look out for, and lifestyle changes that can potentially help you lower your risk of developing this condition and improve your metabolic health.
+In this article, we’ll cover the causes of metabolic syndrome, signs and symptoms to look out for, and lifestyle changes that can potentially help you lower your risk of developing this condition and improve your metabolic health.

 Genetics

 Certain people with a family history of this condition may be genetically predisposed to be more likely to develop metabolic syndrome.
-A study in 2014 found that having family members with metabolic syndrome can increase your risk of developing metabolic syndrome.
-While you cannot change your genetics, you can take proactive steps to prevent metabolic syndrome if you know this health condition runs in your family.
+A study found that having family members with metabolic syndrome can increase your risk of developing metabolic syndrome.
+While you cannot change your genetics, you can take proactive steps to lower risk factors if you know this health condition runs in your family.

 Insulin Resistance